Beth Golay (left) and Suzanne Perez

 I highly recommend Braiding Sweetgrass.
 I read it a couple years ago, it was, it's indigenous wisdom, scientific knowledge and the teachings of plants by Robin Wall Kimmerer.
 I can't believe how many nonfiction books I'm recommending tonight.
 That's weird for me.
 I am also very interested and intrigued by Wandering Stars, which is Tommy Orange's new novel that's out in February.
 So I believe we're going to try and tie in with Literary Feast for that, and do sort of an all Tommy Orange all the time, March or April.

 That sounds great.
 I'll come to that.
-Mine are, well, one that I have read is Winter Counts by David Wanbli --.
-No, David Weiden Wanbli Weiden.
+Mine are, well, one that I have read is Winter Counts by David Wanbli -- no, David Weiden Wanbli Weiden.

 You missed a "Heska" in there.
 Yeah, that's fine, though.